ValwareIRC/uwp-plugins/README.md

 ## License

-This repository and its contents are licensed under the MIT License unless otherwise specified in individual plugin directories.
+This repository and its contents are licensed under the GPLv3 License unless otherwise specified in individual plugin directories.